Stampida

 Stampida is a racing wooden roller coaster at PortAventura Park in Salou and Vila-seca, Catalonia, Spain.
-Designed by John Wardley, Dennish McNulty, and Larry Bill, the ride opened in 1997 and was built by Custom Coasters International.
+Designed by John Wardley and Larry Bill, the ride opened in 1997 and was built by Custom Coasters International.
 The ride is located in the Far West section of the park, and is themed to a duel in wagons to claim land in the American frontier.
 Standing at a height of 84 ft feet, Stampida features a 52-degree drop, reaching a top speed of 46 mph.
 Each track measures 3127 ft in length and offers approximately one minute and forty seconds of ride time.